frpiana/students/README.md

 In the window "Edit enviroment variable" click on _New_ and paste the path of the folder of the file _students.exe_.

 ## How to use the program
 In the folder where the _file.csv_ is saved click with the right button of the mouse and select "Open in terminal".
+Also thess folder names of the path should not contain any spaces to prevent bugs.

 In the terminal type the program name:
 ```bash